All these three sub-4m SUVs are based on a monocoque chassis and feature ground-up design.

 Tata revealed yet another near-production version of the Nexon recently at the 2017 Geneva Motor Show.
 The automaker has revealed additional information about this upcoming sub-4m SUV apart from what we already knew from the 2016 Indian Auto Expo.
 Let us collate all the information about the Nexon, which will be priced similar to the EcoSport and the Vitara Brezza, and pitch it against the two.
 Time to roll!

 If you look at the graphics above, all the three cars are on par when it comes to overall length as they strictly have to be under 4m.
 However, when it comes to width, the three can be clearly differentiated.
 The Nexon is the widest of the three, it is 21mm wider than the Brezza and 46 mm than the Ford EcoSport.
 The coupe-ish Nexon is not only wide, but is low as well, just like the Evoque!
 Despite having near identical ground clearance of 200mm of all the three SUVs, the Nexon’s overall height is 33mm lower than the Brezza and a whopping 101mm than the EcoSport.
-Speaking of wheelbase, the EcoSport offers the longest one, while the other two are nearly on par with each other.
+Speaking of wheelbase, the EcoSport review says that the car offers the longest wheelbase, while the other two are nearly on par with each other.

 With the latest Platinum edition, the EcoSport rides on 17-inch wheels, while the Vitara Brezza rides on 16-inch ones.
 The Nexon is also likely to feature 17-inch wheels (like the recently revealed Geneva Edition).
 We can be little ambitious considering its sibling, the Hexa’s whopping 19-inch wheels!